austinjhunt/petrinet-webgme-designstudio/README.md

 As you might guess, Arcs of this type are arcs starting at a place and ending at a transition.

+## Petri Net Classes

+The following is an outline of the main classes that a Petri Net model can belong to, with descriptions of their respective criteria.
+These are the classes whose criteria the [PetriNetClassifier plugin](petri-net\src\plugins\PetriNetClassifier\PetriNetClassifier.js) is checking in order to return notifications that indicate the class(es) of a given petri net model.

+### Free Choice Petri Nets

+In order for a petri net to be considered **free choice**, each transition in the net must have its own unique set of inplaces.
+No two separate, distinct transitions should share an in place.
+If an inplace is shared by any two distinct transitions, the petri net is not free choice.

+### State Machine Petri Nets

+A petri net is a **state machine** if every transition has exactly one inplace and one outplace.

+### Marked Graph Petri Nets

+A petri net is a **marked graph** if every place has exactly one out transition and one in transition.

+### Workflow Petri Net

+A petri net is a **workflow net** if it has exactly one source place s where s has no in transitions, one sink place o where o has no out transitions, and every place or transition within the net is on a path from s to o.

 ## Use Cases of Petri Nets

 Petri Nets can be used to model behavior of any dynamic distributed system in which you have some sort of quantifiable thing or property that is moving around and changing on the nodes within that system.
 While they definitely seem like they might be exclusive to the technical domain and used to model things like electrical signals or something else equally complex (they could be), Petri Nets can be used in non-technical domains as well.
 Sounds a bit general, I know, so below I've itemized a few use cases.